kaleidos-ventures/taiga-blog/content/2016-10-13_epics_research.md

 As you can imagine, this is a big challenge: adding a feature that’s critical for many customers, and making it flexible and adaptable for any workflow (this is particularly important, since there’s no official literature about epics and each team solves them in their own personal way).

 Epics need to solve a need, but what do teams really need?
-At Kaleidos we already had some feedback from our own teams and customers, but it wasn’t enough.
+At [Kaleidos](https://kaleidos.net){target="_blank"} we already had some feedback from our own teams and customers, but it wasn’t enough.
 So we did some research about how stuff is done out there, and we now want to share the results with you.

 ###Lego workshop
 In order to get familiar with the concepts, we organised a small workshop with LEGO, where we asked participants to build a workflow with epics.
 This workshop was an experiment, with a very limited number of attendees: a developer (JuanFran) and someone with a more strategic vision (Pablo). **The outcome was very interesting: each of them had a different concept of what an epic was.** JuanFran considered an epic as somebody else’s responsibility, completely unconnected to his daily work.
 Pablo saw it as something connected with many departments, that would allow him to get information from many sources.